geothomaslee/RF_Scripts/ReceiverFunctions/readme.md

 # Receiver Function Scripts
-####collection of scripts that helps with making receiver function stacks.
+#### A collection of scripts that helps with making receiver function stacks.

 ### Summary
 1. IterdeconByEvents uses the iterative time-domain deconvolution (iterdecon) method for making RFs 3 component seismic data that has is organized by event and has already been rotated (use RotateData).